Data Governance, Streaming Architecture, AI/ML

 ML pipelines have unique versioning requirements.
 Training data must be frozen at specific points in time to ensure reproducibility:

 Training Data Snapshots: Periodically materialize streaming features into versioned datasets.
-Tools like Feast or Tecton create point-in-time correct snapshots that capture feature values exactly as they existed during a training window.
+"Point-in-time correct" means capturing feature values exactly as they existed at a specific timestamp, avoiding data leakage where future information accidentally influences historical training data.

 Feature Versioning: As feature engineering logic evolves, version the transformations themselves.
 Feature stores track both the data and the code that generated it, enabling model retraining with identical inputs.

 Model Lineage: Connect model versions back to the specific data versions used for training.
-This creates an audit trail from predictions back through the model to the source events.
+This creates an audit trail from predictions back through the model to the source events, essential for debugging model drift and regulatory compliance.

 LakeFS creates Git-like branches, commits, and tags for object storage.
 Data engineers can create experimental branches for testing new pipelines, merge validated changes, and roll back problematic deployments.
 This brings software engineering practices to data management.